-When Borgatti’s opened in 1935, Mario was just graduating from High School and he went to work in the store.
-Other than the three and a half years he served during World War II, he has been serving up pasta ever since.
+One of their sons, Mario, was just graduating from high school when he started working at the store.
+Other than the three and a half years he served during World War II.

 Borgatti’s has been featured on Food Network shows, including Sara’s Secrets and The Secret Life of… Pasta.
 You can also see Borgatti’s and the rest of the neighborhood on the Public Broadcasting special, A Walk Through the Bronx, hosted by David Hartman and Barry Lewis.
-Borgatti’s has also been featured in Forbes, Better Homes & Gardens, Westchester Magazine, Epicurious and many other publications.
+Borgatti’s has also been featured on BuzzFeed’s Tasty, Grow with Google, Business Insider, Forbes, Better Homes & Gardens, Westchester Magazine, Epicurious and many other publications.